rschristopher/rschristopher.github.io/src/custody/wallets-and-keys.md

 ## Keys

-It is your keys that you custody.
+It is your Bitcoin keys that you custody.
  Specifically, you custody your private keys, usually by storing the seed phrases that can be used to generate your private keys.